cmh0728/SEA-ME-ADS/README.md

-# SEA-ME Autonomous Driving Stack
+# SEA:ME Autonomous Driving System

 SEA:ME Team 1 autonomous driving stack prototype built on ROS 2 and C++17.
 The stack is organized around a classic perception→decision→control pipeline to keep responsibilities clear and extensible.